College of Business

 - International Business

-Approved Double Major and Major/Minor Combinations Within a Single Department in the College of Business
+Approved Double Major and Major/Minor Combinations Within the College of Business

 - Accounting with Business Finance